 If you are already staying in Morocco, you will get to Marrakech by train, bus, rental car or Grand Taxi.
 From Europe, there are by now daily direct flights — the cheapest can be found via Skyscanner.
 When entering Morocco you need a passport which is valid for at least 6 months from your arrival date – a simple ID card or driving licence is not sufficient.
 In most places, you can get a provisional passport from your local registration office at home.
 On arrival you will automatically get a tourist visa which entitles most European citizens to stay in Morocco for up to 90 days.
 The relevant forms will already be issued by the cabin crew on the plane.

 Despite the booming tourist industry of the last couple of years, Marrakech still is a low-budget-paradise for Backpackers, which makes travelling with only a little money quite comfortable.
 There are plenty of simple and cheap hotels, a huge variety of street food places and most sights are for free.
+Find here some extra information for backpackers and low budget travellers.

 There is no camping ground directly in Marrakech, but you will find two outside of the town.
 If you are not travelling in a caravan and you have the choice, you should try to stay in the city to avoid unnecessary taxi rides.